Pingbox/Ama.fans.ens-contracts/contracts/README.md

     ```
     In case of amafans basenode, you should check 0x2c36ca5c2f315c648f49b490565ed094e37a6e8d230039597a7827db6fbea638 (output of the above function if
         you put _label as 0x22eefbbc1c0b5e5abcfa458ff05bb36637914d1b055acf7c62a6a93c2210e8c6 i.e labelhash of amafans.
-    with this value you should call recordExists function on the ens and the output should be true.
+    with this value you should call recordExists function on the ensContract and the output should be true.

     Also, call function owner on ENS with this value and it should output the address of the BaseregistrarImplementation contract address.

 6. Deploy PublicResolver with ENSRegistry contract address and WRAPPERADDRESS = 0x0000000000000000000000000000000000000000.
 7. Call setResolver on the BaseregistrarImplementation with the owner of amafans node or its controller.
-8. Deploy AMAENSCLient.sol with the ENSRegistry address, PublicResolver address and duration of your liking.
+8. Deploy AMAENSCLient.sol with the BaseregistrarImplementation address, PublicResolver address and duration of your liking.
 9. Add a controller (addController) on the BaseregistrarImplementation contract with AMAENSCLient contract address as an input, which means that
 AMAENSCLient contract can take actions on behalf of the BaseregistrarImplementation contract.
 10. setController function has to be called on the AMAENSCLient contract with operator as the address which will actually call the